Why Do I Have Two Google Chrome Icons on My Taskbar & How to Fix It

-Some users have reported having a double Google Chrome icons on their Windows 10 taskbar.
+Some users have reported having a duplicate Chrome icon on their taskbar in Windows 10/11.
 This can become extremely frustrating in time, as the space available in the taskbar is limited.

 Here’s how one user described the issue on Microsoft Answers forums: